sirkapil/jekyll-theme-next/_posts/2020-04-01-Introducing-my-blog.md

 * Online Cataloguing
    (The actual reason to have this blog was that i needed a proper online catalogue of my notes and answers that i post on Chegg Inc.)

 * Sharing is Caring
   (Everything will be free here, Unlike Chegg where you need a subscription to see this catalogue)

 * Passion for this subject
     (Infact, it should be the main reason)

-* I'm bored at home 😂
+* I'm bored at home. 😂

-  (koi lockdown hatwao yrr, Translation: Anyone please uplift this lockdown.)
+  (koi lockdown hatwao yrr.
+Translation: Anyone please uplift this lockdown.)

 ## Will you post consistently?

 I'm planning to post consistently on this blog.
 I will try to post as much as i can.
 But, you can expect daily around four or five post as of now.
 (Mostly those questions which i feel are worth sharing for, Not all the stuff that i do for Chegg Inc.)

+## Final Words:

 Well guys, This is my first blog.
 I have just started so i would like to have a few favours from you.